Comando Truppe Alpine: After the Cold War

-On 28 August 1992 the 4th Alpini Signal Battalion Gardena in Bolzano was elevated to 2nd Alpine Signal Regiment and incorporated the 7th Alpini Signal Company in Bassano del Grappa.
+On 28 August 1992 the 4th Signal Battalion "Gardena" in Bolzano was elevated to 2nd Alpine Signal Regiment and incorporated the 7th Alpini Signal Company in Bassano del Grappa.

-The 4th Heavy Field Artillery Group Pusteria was disbanded on 4 September 1992 and in its stead the Vicenza Mountain Artillery Group of the Tridentina brigade arrived in Trento and became the 2nd Alpine Artillery Regiment armed with FH-70 howitzers.
+The 4th Heavy Field Artillery Group "Pusteria" was disbanded on 4 September 1992 and in its stead the Mountain Artillery Group "Vicenza" of the Tridentina moved to Trento and became the 2nd Alpine Artillery Regiment armed with FH-70 howitzers.

-On 13 October 1995 the 2nd Alpini Tunneling Engineer Battalion Iseo moved from Bolzano to Trento, where on the same day the 4th Alpini Engineer Battalion Orta disbanded and the Iseo became the only battalion of the reactivated 2nd Alpine Engineer Regiment morphing from a tunnelling to a sapper battalion in the process.
-Furthermore in 1995 the Savoia Cavalleria left Meran and moved to Grosseto in Tuscany where it joined the Motorized Brigade Friuli.
+On 13 October 1995 the 2nd Alpini Mining Engineer Battalion "Iseo" moved from Bolzano to Trento, where on the same day the 4th Engineer Battalion "Orta" was disbanded and the Iseo became the only battalion of the reactivated 2nd Alpine Engineer Regiment morphing from a tunnelling to a sapper battalion in the process.
+Furthermore in 1995 the Savoia Cavalleria left Meran and moved to Grosseto in Tuscany where it joined the Motorized Brigade "Friuli".
 Around the same time the 7th Armored Carabinieri Battalion returned to be part of the Carabinieri corps.

-The Alpini Paracadutisti Company Monte Cervino was elevated to battalion on 14 July 1996 and began its conversion from an elite mountain infantry airborne unit to a Ranger-qualified unit, a process which was finished in 1999 when the battalion was renamed as Alpini Paracadutisti Battalion (Ranger) Monte Cervino.
+The Alpini Paratroopers Company "Monte Cervino" was elevated to battalion on 14 July 1996 and began its conversion from an elite mountain infantry airborne unit to a Ranger-qualified unit, a process which was finished in 1999 when the battalion was renamed as Alpini Paratroopers Battalion "Monte Cervino".

-On 10 January 1997 the Alpine Brigade Cadore disbanded and its 7th and 16th Alpini regiments joined the Alpine Brigade Julia.
-By the same year the Alpine Military School in Aosta had been reduced to Alpine Training Center with only the Aosta Alpini Battalion, which by 1998 consisted only of the 42nd Training Company and the 88th Climbers Company.
+On 10 January 1997 the Alpine Brigade "Cadore" disbanded and its 7th Alpini Regiment and 16th Regiment "Belluno" joined the Alpine Brigade "Julia".
+In the same year the Alpine Military School in Aosta had been reduced to Alpine Training Center with only the Alpini Battalion "Aosta", which by 1998 consisted only of the 42nd Training Company and the 88th Climbers Company.

 On 1 October 1997 the 4th Alpine Army Corps was renamed as the Alpine Troops Command (Comando Truppe Alpine or COMALP).
 At this point the Command consisted of the following units: